 The OIS Conference 2019 in Vienna focused on the discussion about open and collaborative approaches to generating and disseminating scientific research.

 The conference aimed at mapping the research landscape and outlining future research opportunities on the antecedents, consequences, and contingencies of OIS.
-In addition to opportunities to present research results or ideas and receiving feedback from colleagues, the conference culminate in a collaborative framework article for a special issue on Open Innovation in Science in the journal Industry and Innovation that will be published in 2022.
+In addition to opportunities to present research results or ideas and receive feedback from colleagues, the conference culminated in a collaborative framework article for a special issue on Open Innovation in Science in the journal Industry and Innovation that will be published in 2022.

 The conference focused on the following tracks:

 Track 1: Open and collaborative approaches along the entire research process.
 Possible topics include but are not limited to: